mzch/vmmaestro/README.md

 shutdown VMs.
 When entering this command, VMs will do shutdown sequences.

 #### vmmaestro stop [VM [VM [VM]...]]
 stop VMs.
-When entering this command, VMs will terminate immediately.
+When entering this command, VMs will terminate immediately
 #### vmmaestro kill [VM [VM [VM]...]]
 kill kvm process directly.